lvijay/robotonous/README.md

 java -cp bin com.lvijay.robotonous.Main instructions.robo
 ```

+## Usage
+To use, specify instructions in a text file.
+Most letters are typed
+as is with special instructions to type special keys.

 ## Instructions
 Robotonous expects typing instructions in ascii text, specifically a
 typical 104 key qwerty keyboard layout with unicode keys issuing